omni-us/jsonargparse/README.rst

     >>> cfg.opt2, type(cfg.opt2)
     (2.3, <class 'float'>)

-If the parsing fails a :class:`ParserError` is raised, so depending on the use case it might be necessary to catch it.
+If the parsing fails a :class:`.ParserError` is raised, so depending on the use case it might be necessary to catch it.

 .. code-block:: python